 Mantelbrücke translates to ‘Cloak Bridge’.
 The Mantelbrücke is a bridge built above the local castle’s moat.
 The bridge leads the way from one courtyard to another.

 You can look out over the entire town from this multi-story cloak bridge.
-The spectacular skyline of the beautiful city includes a glimpse of everything, from the gabled houses in the streets, and the historic city centre to the Vltava River, and Castle Tower, along with finally an amazing view of the twin towers of the St. Vitus Church.
+The spectacular skyline of the beautiful city includes a glimpse of everything, from the gabled houses in the streets and the historic city centre to the Vltava River and Castle Tower, along with finally a fantastic view of the twin towers of the St. Vitus Church.

 There is an almost wholly intact baroque theatre in Cesky Krumlov.
 This theatre is one of the best-preserved baroque theatres in all of Europe.